handsontable/handsontable/docs/next/guides/integrate-with-vue3/vue-hot-column.md

 ---
-title: 'Using the `hot-column` component with Vue 3'
+title: 'Using the `hot-column` component in Vue 3'
-metaTitle: 'Using the hot-column component with Vue 3 - Guide - Handsontable Documentation'
+metaTitle: 'Using the hot-column component in Vue 3 - Guide - Handsontable Documentation'
 permalink: /next/vue3-hot-column
 canonicalUrl: /vue3-hot-column
 ---

-# Using the `hot-column` component with Vue 3
+# Using the `hot-column` component in Vue 3

 [[toc]]